 Proposer’s Details – mandatory completion by proposer of the Issue – the name, organisation, email address and telephone number of the proposer.
 This should include details of any originators of the Issue, for example if BSCCo is raising an Issue on behalf of another participant.

-4.9.
-BCA Registration Form
+[CP1584]4.9.
+Not Used